Jump to:

 Etiology

-Suprapontine causes include stroke, traumatic brain injury, multiple systems atrophy, Alzheimer’s disease, and hydrocephalus.3
+Suprapontine causes include stroke, traumatic brain injury, multiple sclerosis (MS), multiple systems atrophy, Alzheimer’s disease, and hydrocephalus.

-Suprasacral causes include demyelination (multiple sclerosis, transverse myelitis), spinal cord injury (SCI), vascular (arteriovenous malformations, spinal cord infarct), neoplasm, hereditary (hereditary spastic paraplegia), infectious (tropical spastic paraplegia), cervical spondylosis, and other disorders affecting the suprasacral spinal cord.3
+Spinal (infrapontine-suprasacral) causes include spinal cord injury/disease of various etiologies.
+Traumatic SCI is the most common spinal lesion affecting voiding.
+Other spinal etiologies include demyelination (multiple sclerosis, transverse myelitis), vascular (arteriovenous malformations, spinal cord infarct), neoplasm, hereditary (hereditary spastic paraplegia), infectious (tropical spastic paraplegia), or degenerative causes (cervical spondylosis).

-Infrasacral (spinal root and peripheral) causes include spinal dysraphism, arachnoiditis, intervertebral disk prolapse, cauda equina lesions, diabetes mellitus, hereditary (hereditary motor sensory neuropathy), and iatrogenic (pelvic or retroperitoneal surgery).3
+Infrasacral (spinal root and peripheral) causes include spinal dysraphism, arachnoiditis, intervertebral disk prolapse, cauda equina lesions, diabetes mellitus, hereditary (hereditary motor sensory neuropathy), and iatrogenic (pelvic or retroperitoneal surgery).

 Epidemiology including risk factors and primary prevention